100 Notable alumni of

 -

 Kawhi Anthony Leonard is an American professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA).
-A two-time NBA champion, he is a six-time All-Star and a six-time member of the All-NBA Team (including three First Team selections).
+A two-time NBA champion and Finals MVP, he is a seven-time All-Star and a six-time member of the All-NBA Team (including three First Team selections).
 Nicknamed the "Claw" or "Klaw" for his ball-hawking skills and exceptionally large hands, Leonard is often regarded as one of the greatest two-way players in NBA history, earning seven All-Defensive Team selections and winning Defensive Player of the Year honors in 2015 and 2016.
 In 2021, he was named to the NBA 75th Anniversary Team.

 -